martastepien/NoProbLama/README.md

 Paste any security message.
 The backend runs it through a rule-based engine and returns a score, flagged issues, a persona breakdown, and a plain-language rewrite.
 Everything is computed live — no hardcoded results.

 **Score (0-100)** comes from **24 binary checks** in two equal pillars (`analyzer/criteria_engine.py`):
-- **Accessibility (12 checks):** language simplicity, cognitive load, consistent terminology, motor/memory needs — can people read and understand it?
+- **Accessibility (12 checks):** language simplicity, cognitive load, consistent terminology, motor/memory needs.
+Can people read and understand it?
-- **Utility (12 checks):** straightforward instructions, clear feedback, an obvious secure option, helpful error messages — can people act safely?
+- **Utility (12 checks):** clear instructions, obvious next step, helpful error messages.
+Can people act safely?

 Each check returns **pass / fail / not-applicable**.
-Score = `passed ÷ applicable × 100`, so checks that don't apply to a message (e.g. an error message for a simple alert) are excluded and short, single-purpose messages aren't penalised for affordances they never needed (the same way WCAG conformance handles non-applicable criteria).
-The supporting detectors (Flesch readability, the jargon dictionary, passive-voice / step / tone detection) feed those checks.
+Score = `passed ÷ applicable × 100`.
+Checks that don't apply to a given message are excluded, so a simple alert isn't penalised for missing step-by-step instructions.
+The underlying detectors (Flesch readability, jargon dictionary, passive-voice / step / tone detection) feed into these checks.

 **Risk band:** low (≥70) / medium (≥50) / high (<50)